Last updated on January 17, 2023

 WotC even introduced Mystery Booster, a “set” designed specifically for Chaos Draft, because the format became incredibly popular.
 The cards in Mystery Booster packs go as far back as Mirage which was released in 1996.
 I’d definitely recommend playing Chaos Draft if you get the chance.

-An almost-forgotten way to play MTG, Team Draft is a rare sight.
-It’s much more difficult than drafting for yourself; normally, you’re only trying to make the best deck for you.
+Yes, as an almost-forgotten way to play MTG, Team Draft is a rare sight.
+Two three-person teams make it much more difficult than drafting for yourself; normally, you’re only trying to make the best deck for you.
 In Team Draft, you need to think about what your opponents and teammate are drafting, too.
 This includes trying to trick them by “hooking and cutting,” i.e., trusting your teammate and ultimately knowing when to pick or pass.
 This is perhaps the most complicated way to draft.

 Winston Draft